A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Discussion

 Regarding the datasets, we achieved performance comparable to state-of-the-art automatic sleep scoring \cite{zhang2024review, phan2022automatic}, which allowed us to evaluate the system under different data availability conditions.
 However, we did not analyze the impact of SSL pre-training dataset size due to its limited scale.
 We believe that at least an order of magnitude more would be needed to draw reliable conclusions, as the effect of unlabeled data availability is not comparable to that of labeled data (see the smaller impact in Table \ref{tab:res-only-std3}).
 In addition, the evaluation of sleep staging was limited to the BOAS dataset, which includes labeled recordings collected in parallel with PSG in a controlled sleep laboratory to enable direct comparison between wearable EEG data and the traditional gold standard.
 Exploring a fully home-based scenario where experts directly annotate wearable EEG as ground truth, without relying on PSG or laboratory settings, stands as a pending aspect.

 Concerning dataset characteristics, HOGAR includes elderly adults, some with cognitive decline, while BOAS consists of a more diverse healthy population.
+Clinically, cognitive impairment is associated with distinct physiological sleep alterations.
+In terms of sleep architecture, these individuals exhibit increased sleep fragmentation, frequent awakenings, and reduced slow-wave and REM sleep \cite{reynolds1985eeg, petit2004sleep, zhang2022sleep}.
+At the microstructural level, EEG presents generalized slowing \cite{brayet2016quantitative, d2021eeg}, decreased coherence \cite{dunkin1994reduced}, increased theta and delta activity during wakefulness \cite{prichep1994quantitative}, reduced theta and delta in slow-wave sleep \cite{westerberg2012concurrent}, and a deterioration in non-REM sleep spindles \cite{petit2004sleep}.
 Although SSL demonstrated robustness in this context, these differences could still affect performance, and greater population diversity would help better capture data distribution.
+Extrapolating these findings to other clinical contexts requires further validation on populations with a wider age range and more varied sleep pathologies, such as insomnia or sleep apnea.
 Furthermore, our findings were obtained using a wearable EEG headband with which we achieved strong classification performance, supporting its validity as a suitable device for sleep staging.
 This allowed us to frame our discussion around achieving medical-grade performance as the objective for such systems.
 In this sense, the insights of this work may not generalize to other EEG hardware setups, particularly those with lower signal quality and reduced classification performance.
 Additionally, both datasets were recorded using the same EEG configuration (AF7 and AF8) under sleep conditions.
 Evaluating SSL capabilities on multimodal sources and different hardware setups remains an open aspect of this work.